 Today, Wrigley Field is the last Federal League ballpark standing.
 Even with lights and now its modern videoboard, Wrigley Field remains one of baseball’s most old-fashioned parks.
 Wrigley Field has basically remained advertisement free, with advertisements on nearby buildings and a few in the ballpark.
 The neighborhood around Wrigley Field, called Wrigleyville is filled with fans on game day.
 Ballhawks as they are called wait on Waveland Avenue to catch homeruns during the game.
 Fans sit atop buildings behind Wrigley Field and watch the game.
 Ivy still covers the brick walls in the outfield, the scoreboard is still manually operated, and bleacher bums still sit in the bleachers in the outfield.
 Flags atop the scoreboard still remind fans whether or not the Cubs won the day before, and where they are in the standings.
 Because Wrigley Field is surrounded by the Wrigleyville neighborhood, parking can be a nightmare for games.
 It is recommended that fans take the CTA red line train to the Addison stop to Cubs games.
 Although it has been the exclusive home of the Cubs for many years now, Wrigley Field has hosted more professional football games than any other stadium in the nation.
 The one thing missing from Wrigley Field today, is former Cubs broadcaster Harry Caray, who used to sing “Take Me Out To The Ballgame” during the 7th inning stretch.

 For decades the Cubs had been known as “Lovable Losers” as fans suffered through multiple losing seasons.
-In 2016, led by superstars including Kris Bryant and Anthony Rizzo, the Cubs captured their first National League pennant in 71 years, facing the Cleveland Indians in the 2016 World Series.
+In 2016, led by superstars including Kris Bryant and Anthony Rizzo, the Cubs captured their first World Series Championship since 1908, facing the Cleveland Indians in the 2016 World Series.